Top 5 IDP Use Cases

 - Boost morale: Let’s face it, 40 hours per week of copy-and-paste swivel chair tasks sink employee spirits.
 By reducing mind-numbing data entry and allowing talent to focus on more engaging projects, you’ll build a more enthusiastic team.

-- Minimize human error: In business, typos aren’t just innocent blunders: they can rack up losses and tank reputations.
+- Reduce errors: In business, typos aren’t just innocent blunders; they can rack up losses and tank reputations.
 One Japanese security firm hoped to sell one share for 610,000 yen—but an errant keystroke sold 610,000 shares for one yen each.
 IDP improves accuracy in your business activities by reducing human touch points.

 The 5 IDP uses cases you need to know

 Processing documents with AI accelerates data entry and analytics in all industries.
 It’s no surprise experts predict this $1.1 billion industry will climb to $5.2 billion over the next two years alone.
 Let’s explore some of the areas IDP is rewriting document management.